thales-markets/thales-improvement-proposals/TIPs/TIP-93.md

 ## Motivation

-During the almost 3 months that Overtime markets have been operational, we concluded that we need a circular breaker if some of the normalized odds have changed more or less than xx %, so we can review them and see why this change occurred.
+During the almost 3 months that Overtime markets have been operational, we concluded that we need a circuit breaker if some of the normalized odds have changed more or less than xx %, so we can review them and see why this change occurred.
-A **circular breaker** is a mechanism that **pauses** a market **automatically**, in case the normalized odds for a game change more than a certain threshold.
+A **circuit breaker** is a mechanism that **pauses** a market **automatically**, in case the normalized odds for a game change more than a certain threshold.
 After checking the paused market, we can unpause it manually.

 ## Specification